melxx001/melxx001.github.io/_drafts/learning-es6.md

 ## Features

 This is **not** a complete list of features.
-The features themselves will not have every scenario but I think a good amount to understand what's going on.
+The features themselves will not have every scenario but I think there's a good amount to understand what's going on.

 ### Let and const